Our ability to access markets, undertake portfolio reviews enables our client to make successful decisions

-You see, many people think that their professional indemnity policy will cover all of their liabilities.
-A word of warning, it won’t because all policies contain exclusions.
-Furthermore, on average professional indemnity policies contain about 20 standard exclusions.
+Many people think that their professional indemnity policy will cover all of their liabilities.
+A word of warning, it won’t because all professional indemnity policies contain policy exclusions.
+To fully understand what does professional indemnity insurance covers, it’s critical to know that on average professional indemnity policies contain about 20 standard exclusions that can lead to Financial Losses if misunderstood.

-To help understand these exclusions, we have broken them down into categories.
+To help understand these exclusions, we have broken them down into categories, based on common policy wording and Scope of Coverage limitations.

 Claims arising before the retroactive date, which is specified in the policy schedule.
-Normally, the retroactive date is set at the date you first purchased professional indemnity insurance.
+Normally, the retroactive date is set at the date you first purchased professional indemnity insurance, which is particularly relevant for legacy projects.

 Typically, a professional indemnity policy will exclude any fines or penalties.
-This includes penalties (civil and criminal), punitive, aggravated or exemplary damages.
+This includes penalties (civil and criminal), punitive, aggravated or exemplary damages, regardless of the policy limit.

 In 2001, Proportionate liability legislation was introduced in every State and Territory in Australia.
 The purpose of proportionate liability is to reduce your liability to what it would be at law.
 When it comes to a claim, it makes sense that you should only be liable for the loss that your business is to blame for.
 This is fair and reasonable, right?
 Well, unfortunately a business might assume 100% of liability under a contract.
 This might even be where you are not even to blame for the claim.
 Therefore, it’s important to understand that your professional indemnity will exclude this assumed liability.